pingcap/tiflow/docs/contributors/guide/cherry-pick/cherry-pick.md

 - Are by default expected to be `type/bug-fix`.

-- The original change to the `master` branch is expected to be merged for some time and no related CI failures or test flakiness must be discovered.
+- The original change to the `master` branch is expected to be merged and no related CI failures or test flakiness must be discovered.

 - Milestones must be set on the PR reflecting the milestone for the target release branch (for example, milestone v5.3.2 for a cherry pick onto branch